Voted "Outstanding Horn Player" in the 2015 BLUES AUDIENCE Reader's Poll

-JOHNNY BLUE HORN has entertained countless fans of music in Boston and the Northeast region for more than twenty-five years.
+JOHNNY BLUE HORN has entertained countless fans of music in Boston, Providence and the Northeast region since the 1980's.
 He has since become a double-barreled performer as both a trumpeter and vocalist encompassing a varied range of musical styles, from gritty Memphis R&B to rhythmic New Orleans second-line jazz; from swingin' Kansas City blues to heartfelt '70's soul.

 Born in Germany and raised in rural Connecticut, JBH discovered the magic of music through the radio stations he listened to as a child.
 But it was after hearing records by Herb Alpert & the Tijuana Brass that he first picked up the trumpet at the age of eight.
 In his teens, he learned technique through private instruction and improvisation by playing along with the various LP’s at his disposal at home.